 NEWS & HAPPENINGS

-JUST ANNOUNCED!
+ON ITS WAY!
 2014 Blues Hall Of Fame Tour featuring Charlie Musselwhite, James Cotton and John Hammond.
 THE BLUES HALL OF FAME celebrates those most significant artists who have forged and advanced Blues history.
 This package tour features a rare opportunity to see three living Blues legends and Hall of Fame inductees together on one stage!
 Anchored by Charlie Musselwhite and his band (2010 inductee), the show also features individual and collaborative performances from James Cotton (2006 inductee) and John Hammond (2011 inductee).
-Watch for dates beginning Fall 2014.
+Watch for dates in Fall 2014, and Spring 2015.

 TIMELESS (January 2014)